monasobh/WebDocs-Assignment-Group-1/README.md

 # Website Requirements
 a.)
 View the list of all websites in this file [webpages-list](assignment-2a/website-content/webpages-list.html\
 b.)
-Our website design diagram\
+Our website design diagram

 <img src="readme_images/website-diagram.png" />

 c.)
 Please include the following items on our website:

 1. Read the content for our dance courses in the document [webpages-list](website-content/Courses-List.xml)\
-2. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages
+2. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages.
+You can find it in website-content/images/logo.svg
 3. Audio and Video:

 Salsa Page:<br>